This museum situated in Cowes Library incorporates all aspects of local maritime activity from shipbuilding to sailing.

 YHA Isle of Wight BrighstoneBrighstone, Isle of Wight, PO30 4AX

 Be energetic or simply relax at YHA Isle of Wight Brighstone.
 On the Isle of Wight you’re only a 15min drive from all the island has to offer – walking, cycling, surfing, even checking out dinosaur footprints!
 This village hostel is a mile from the beach and the chalk downs.
-We’re only open to YHA guests in the school summer holidays 21.07.19 – 31.08.19 inc.

 Why guests love YHA Isle of Wight Brighstone